Nidhinchandran47/my_rtl_code/005- BINARY TO GRAY CONVERTER/readme.md

 This code simply solves this problem by changing only one bit when the transition is between numbers is done.

-Steps to convert binary code to gray.
+Steps to convert binary code to gray.</n>
 1. MSB of gray is same as that of the binary.
 2. The nth bit is the exor the nth and n+1th bit.

                        Here is the tcl console result of our binary to gray converter rlt code